SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 .. figure::  images/screens/files/files.png
    :align:   center

-In the right side there is the possiblity to create a new folder or upload a file.
+In the right side there is the possibility to create a new folder or upload a file.
 If create a folder is selected, a new folder appears and a name can be given to to the folder.
 If the upload files is selected, the user will be prompted with the upload dialog window.